An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-We end this section by stating that $\T$ is a Polish metric space (but not compact), that is a complete separable metric space. \begin{lem} The metric space $(\T ,d )$ is a Polish metric space. \end{lem}
+We end this section by stating that $\T$ is a Polish metric space (but not compact), that is a complete separable metric space. \begin{lmm} The metric space $(\T ,\delta )$ is a Polish metric space. \end{lmm}